adityakakarla/ucsd-chatbot/README.md

 ## V2

 The initial version was used 2100+ times.
-Mostly well received, but I did receive criticism in a UCSD discord server.
+Mostly well received, but I did get criticism in a UCSD discord server.

 Most feedback was related to usability—outside of course info, V1 wasn't that useful.